 COAF was set up on 1 October 2014.
 Wellcome is administering the fund for the partners.

-Enabling free and unrestricted access to the published outputs of the research we fund allows that knowledge to be shared faster and accelerates the rate at which knowledge can be applied to improve health.
+Enabling free and unrestricted access to published research outputs means that the knowledge can be shared faster to improve health.

 Many publishers now offer a model where they make published research papers freely available immediately – often in return for an up-front fee known as an article processing charge (APC).

-COAF helps to ensure that the researchers and organisations we support have access to the funds needed to meet APC costs and make the research papers available in open access form.
+COAF helps to make sure that the researchers and organisations we support have access to the funds needed to meet APC costs and make the research papers available in open access form.

 Annual award letters are sent to the 36 UK universities and research institutes notifying them of the amount they’re being awarded.